pheenomenon/romannumeral/README.md

 # Cloud native web application to convert input numerals to roman equivalents
 The application leverages Spring boot to expose the core services via REST API.
+Only allows positive integers between 1-3999 as input.
+Returns HttpResponse BAD_REQUEST for input outside this range.

 ## How to build and run your project.
 Pre-requisite: download and install java8, maven and Dcoker.